MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 | baseline-rent | 237.8    | 304.1     | 0.686   |

-### Continuous Learning / Retraining
+### Continuous Learning

 We implemented a dynamic learning pipeline where the training base can be updated with the latest scraped data from Würzburg.
 The complete retraining pipeline is also developed in the `train_and_eval.ipynb` notebook and schematically follows the process shown.

  ![retrain_process](resources/dynamic_retrain.png)